-1. Project must be consistent with Heritage Area purposes, and increase public awareness and appreciation for the natural, historical and cultural resources of the Heritage Area.

-2. Project must be within the Heritage Area.
+- 1. Project must be consistent with Heritage Area purposes, and increase public awareness and appreciation for the natural, historical and cultural resources of the Heritage Area. - 2.
+Project must be within the Heritage Area.
 (Possible exceptions could be made for support of exhibits about the National Heritage Area.
-For example, a forthcoming exhibit about the Dena'ina people which will be housed in the Anchorage Museum.)

-3. A community, non-profit, or governmental organization active within the Heritage Area, must sponsor the project.
-Involvement, collaboration, and communication with stakeholders will be part of the development of project proposals.

-4. If public lands are involved, project must have the approval of the governmental agency.
+For example, an exhibit about the Dena'ina people housed in the Anchorage Museum.) - 3.
+A community, non-profit, or governmental organization active within the Heritage Area, must sponsor the project.
+KMTA cannot give funds to private individuals or businesses and so the sponsor will receive and distribute funds. - 4.
+If public lands are involved, the project proposal must have the approval of the governmental agency.

-5. Project proposals that alter the community landscape (i.e. installing signs, murals, trails, monuments, etc.) must include letters of support from the landowner in order to be considered.

-6. Matching non-federal funding of at least 50% of total project costs must be committed.

-7. Project proposal must include a reasonable, feasible budget and schedule.

-8. Project proposal must include a plan for maintaining the improvements for the benefit of the public, describe the longevity of the project, and explain the short-term and long-term impacts of grant money invested today.

-9. Heritage Area funding for privately owned historic structures will be limited to preservation of aspects of the structure that are visible and accessible to the public.
-To receive Heritage Area funding, private owners must commit to maintain the historic appearance of the structure for a reasonable length of time.

-10. Project proposal must designate an individual who will serve as liaison with KMTA Corridor Communities Association (CCA) and will be responsible for accomplishing the project.
-The liaison may be the individual proposing the project.

-11. If the project is part of a system of traveler information in the Heritage Area, it must be easily identified as components of the system and be safely accessible by the public while minimizing impact on scenic resources.

-12. Proposal should define project objectives and methods (i.e. metrics) of measuring the success of each objective.

-13. Projects must comply with Section 106 of the National Historic Preservation Act.

-14. Projects will publicize KMTA's sponsorship/involvement with the project.
+- 5. At least one letter of community support for the project is required.
+Project proposals that alter the community landscape (i.e. installing signs, murals, trails, monuments, etc.) must include letters of support from the landowner and/or community organizations in order to be considered. - 6.
+Any trail signs, interpretative signs, or wayfinding should include similar design components that match other existing signs found near the project area. - 7.
+Matching non-federal funding or in-kind contribution of 1:1 is required.
+In the application, at least 50% of the total match must be committed. - 8.
+Project proposal must include a reasonable, feasible budget and schedule. - 9.
+Project proposal must include a plan for maintaining the improvements for the benefit of the public, describe the longevity of the project, and explain the short-term and long-term impacts of grant money invested today. - 10.
+Heritage Area funding for privately owned historic structures will be limited to preservation of aspects of the structure that are visible and accessible to the public.
+To receive Heritage Area funding, private owners must commit to maintain the historic appearance of the structure for a reasonable length of time. - 11.
+Project proposal must designate an individual who will serve as liaison with KMTA Corridor Communities Association (CCA) and will be responsible for accomplishing the project.
+The liaison may be the individual proposing the project. - 12.
+Proposals should define project objectives and methods (i.e. metrics) of measuring the success of each objective. - 13.
+Projects must comply with Section 106 of the National Historic Preservation Act. - 14.
+Projects will publicize KMTA's sponsorship/involvement with the project through inclusion of KMTA logo on all published materials and content, regular social media posts tagging KTMA, and a written letter of thanks or acknowledgement of funding for KMTA.